TSomerfied17/tech_helper/README.md

 - Heroku
 - JSON

+#### Future Improvements

+I would like to implement the following improvements:
+- Interaction message replies in Blocks instead of Attachments to allow more complex formatting of responses
+- I would like to include the ability for the user to express satisfaction (Yes/No) with final response.
+If "No", then a return to an earlier stage to select another option or submit a ticket option.
+- I would like to include the submit a ticket form as part of an interactive form message reply instead of an external link.

 ###### Useful Resources
 - See https://code.likeagirl.io/making-an-interactive-slack-app-part-1-d28fac5f996f#5f6b to setup your Slack App environment.
 - See *Deploying to Heroku* at https://code.likeagirl.io/making-an-interactive-slack-app-part-3-d550752584bf